Analog vacuum decay from vacuum initial conditions: The analog false vacuum

-where we identify the `speed of light' as\footnote{In reality this is the sound speed of phonons in the BEC, roughly eleven orders of magnitude smaller than the speed of light in vacuum.}
+Note that in reality this is the sound speed of phonons in the BEC, which is roughly eleven orders of magnitude smaller than the speed of light in vacuum.
+However, as we see below, it plays exactly the same role as the speed of light in the effective relativistic theory that emerges on large scales.